 Support at school

 At U of T, the Sexual & Gender Diversity Office (SGDO) provides a host of programs, events and services that can help you in a variety of ways.
-Programs and events hosted by the SGDO can help you get connected to others, such as Gender Talk — a monthly conversation café for trans and nonbinary students — and the “U of T LGBTQ2+ Alumni & Student Networking Night”.
+Programs and events hosted by the SGDO can help you get connected to others, such as our conversation cafés for 2Spirit, lesbian, gay, bisexual, queer, trans and nonbinary students — and the “U of T 2SLGBTQ+ Alumni & Student Networking Night”.
 The SGDO also supports students who have experienced discrimination or harassment while on campus and/or related to university activities.

-The many LGBTQ+ student clubs and organizations across the universities three campuses, including college and professional faculty student organizations, can help you get connected to and network with other LGBTQ+ students, staff and faculty.
+The many 2SLGBTQ+ student clubs and organizations across the universities three campuses, including college and professional faculty student organizations, can help you get connected to and network with other 2SLGBTQ+ students, staff and faculty.
 Also, consider getting involved with student groups or clubs which align with your career aspirations to gain insight into the profession and meet people who share your career interests.

 The SGDO can help you to find your community.
 For a list of groups, visit uoft.me/LGBTQstudentgroups, subscribe to SGDO listserv, or visit the office in person.

 Trans and nonbinary people infrequently see themselves reflected in the workforce and are often presented with visual images and environments that align with binary gender norms.
 Your trans and/ or nonbinary identity is one of many intersectional identities that you hold — such as race, age, (dis)ability, and more — which can also impact feelings of representation and belonging.
 Connecting with professionals, employers and U of T alumni — particularly those who identify as trans and nonbinary — is a great way to envision yourself doing what you want to do.
 Reaching out to your personal and community contacts, and connecting with student groups, campus and career resources, can feel intimidating and can take time, but is a necessary part of the job search process.